 100,000-Watt Flagship Steers Pirate IMG Radio Network

-East Carolina and IMG College, the multimedia rights-holder for Pirate sports, are in the sixth year of a partnership with 107.9 WNCT-FM which enables the 100,000-watt station to serve as the football flagship for the Pirate IMG Radio Network each fall.
+East Carolina and IMG College, the multimedia rights-holder for Pirate sports, are in the eighth year of a partnership with 107.9 WNCT-FM which enables the 100,000-watt station to serve as the football flagship for the Pirate IMG Radio Network each fall.

 WNCT-FM's powerful signal provides expanded coverage for ECU sports, extending to Raleigh (to the west), southern Virginia (to the north), northern South Carolina (to the south) and up and down the North Carolina coastline.

 All ECU football games, along with the weekly Ruffin McNeill Call-In Show, will be included in the programming on WNCT-FM.